paultopia/experimental-cryogen/resources/templates/md/posts/jsoup-is-awesome.md

 With Jsoup, that's another simple tweak to a single method call.

 What this amounts to is that 50 or so lines of code using Enlive turn into 22 lines of code with Jsoup.
-Here is all the code you need to fetch a page (admittedly, this needs error handling for failed requests), get out the texts, and get a list of links, resolved to absolute URLs, with titles for every link:
+Here is all the code you need to fetch a page (admittedly, this needs error handling for failed requests), get out the text, and get a list of links, resolved to absolute URLs, with titles for every link:

 ```clojure
 (ns myscraper.core